fleola/my-app/components-new-app/README.md

-## Lists - 06
+## Styling Components - 01

-Modify the TodoList by adding a "remove" button to each li tag.
-When clicked, the event handler should remove corresponding item from the items array.
+Create an index.css file and import it within the index.js file.
+Add a .welcome class to the Welcome component that changes its background color and adds a border.